 To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.

-Whether you’re new to making jewelry with metals and haven’t yet mastered soldering, or are an old hand at the bench but love the rugged, hand wrought feel that jewelry rivets and wire connections lend to your designs, you’ll love the sampling of jewelry projects in this free e-book.
+Whether you’re new to making metal jewelry and haven’t yet mastered soldering, or are an old hand at the bench but love the rugged, hand wrought feel that jewelry rivets and wire connections lend to your designs, you’ll love the sampling of jewelry projects in this free eBook on making cold connection jewelry.

 Jewelry Riveting Project